-It is well-known that Lacan himself was not a structuralist although he relied on the work of structuralists.
+It is generally accepted that Lacan himself was not a structuralist although he relied on the work of structuralists.
 Nor is Lacan a poststructuralist, as already explained by Slavoj Žižek in The Most Sublime Hysteric.

 The failure to position Lacan on either side of this opposition is mainly due to his notion of the real which negates symbolic structures but only does so partially.
 The real strikes the symbolic but it cannot take it down.
 Lacanian structures are struck by the real.
 So let us call Lacan a struck-turalist.
 What Lacan produces are con-struck-tions.

 On the one hand: The real of fantasy strikes the symbolic.
 Our symbolic reality is struck-tured by the real of our fantasies.
 That’s why the world is so fragile against the force of surplus-enjoyment.
 “The truth” about the world can (and does) disintegrate at any moment, if or when the gradient of surplus-enjoyment changes direction.
 This fragility is labeled as “post-truth”.

 On the other hand: The real of desire is on strike against the symbolic.
 This is the formula for the borderline subject as the (post)modern hysteric according to Kotsko and Žižek:

 women are expected to excel in professional life while still meeting traditional requirements of motherhood… Hence the contemporary manifestation of hysteria is not the psychosomatic intrusion of the body into the social order – in the face of the impossible demand to ‘have it all’, the hysteric effectively goes on strike, refusing desire altogether.
 (Kotsko in Creepiness quoted by Žižek in Disparities)